jessvanos/ab-net-zero-grid-model/README.md

 ### <ins>Referenced_Code

-Helper codes adapted from Dr. Andrew Leach and Taylor Pawlenchuk
+Codes adapted from Dr. Andrew Leach and Taylor Pawlenchuk.Functions are used inside some other functions.

 ## FUNCTION FILES